revolunet/JSbooks/README.md

-# JSBooks
+# JSbooks

-JSBooks is a showcase of the bests free ebooks about Javascript.
+JSbooks is a showcase of the bests free ebooks about Javascript.

 Find here the best publications about your favourite programming langage without spending any bucks !

 ## HOW TO ADD YOUR PUBLICATION

-If you find a nice ebook about Javascript, feel free to fork JSBooks and add it in a few steps :
+If you find a nice ebook about Javascript, feel free to fork JSbooks and add it in a few steps :

 - Paste the informations into the JSON file.
 - Please include a .png file for the cover : less than 100Ko.
 - Make a pull request.

-Alternatively, you can send us an email with book infos : jsbooks@revolunet.com
+Alternatively, you can send us an email with book infos : JSbooks@revolunet.com

 Thanks per advance !